 Buy in bulk: Ask your local florists about any discounts they can offer if you purchase all of your wedding flowers through them.

-Work with your florist: Besides buying in bulk, there are other ways to bargain with your florist.
+Work with your wedding florist: Besides buying in bulk, there are other ways to bargain with your florist.
 Remember that you have purchasing power as a consumer.
 A wedding with multiple floral arrangements, bouquets, boutonnieres, and more is guaranteed business for the florist.
 Try to work down the total price a little and be sure to comparison shop.

 Finding the perfect flowers to match the theme, venue, and wedding colors is a journey in and of itself.
 With the added pressure to choose an arrangement that matches your budget and your Pinterest vision, flowers may start to feel a little extra thorny.
 If you’re overwhelmed, know that you have a support system at the ready.